maliMirkec/personal-website/site/articles/how-to-make-tabs-using-only-css.md

 Full demo is available on [Github](https://github.com/maliMirkec/csstabs) and via bower: `bower install csstabs`.

 Do you find this solution usable, because I really like how we could do even more complex things with `CSS` only nowdays?

-Make sure you follow me on [Twitter](https://twitter.com/malimirkeccita) and [Medium](https://medium.com/@malimirkeccita), more posts are coming soon.